The High Desert Mystery Series #1

 “It’s fucking barbaric, is what it is.”

 Ben is a reporter with the Las Cruces Sentinel, a still-young reporter with liberal East Coast sensibilities and endless ambition.
-Ben is determined to write a Pulitzer winning story, a story to save him from the tedium of our small-town paper and launch him into the white-hot spotlight of the fourth estate—in New York or DC preferably.
+Ben is determined to write a Pulitzer winning story, a story to save him from the tedium of our small-town paper and launch him into the white-hot spotlight of the fourth estate—in the 212 or 202 area code preferably.
 Too often though, he searches for that winning story in the Old West ways that, to this day, endure in Southern New Mexico.

 But here’s the thing.
 What I know, after five years as a resident of the Land of Enchantment, is born and bred New Mexicans are proud of their traditions, their history.
 They’ve been scratching a life out of this mean desert for hundreds of years and it hasn’t ever been easy.